Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Applicable Federal Regulations

-All commercial drone operations in California must comply with FAA Part 107 Small UAS Rule.
+All commercial drone operations in California require FAA Part 107 Remote Pilot Certificate ($175 test fee).

 Temporary Flight Restrictions (TFRs)